Dubai Tennis Championships

-The Dubai Tennis Championships (also known as the Dubai Duty Free Tennis Championships for sponsorship reasons) (formerly known for sponsorship reasons as the Barclays Dubai Tennis Championships and the Dubai Duty Free Men's and Women's Championships) is a professional tennis tournament owned and organized by Dubai Duty Free and held annually in Dubai, United Arab Emirates on outdoor hardcourts.
+The Dubai Tennis Championships (بطولة دبي للتنس), also known as the Dubai Duty Free Tennis Championships for sponsorship reasons (formerly known for sponsorship reasons as the Barclays Dubai Tennis Championships and the Dubai Duty Free Men's and Women's Championships) is a professional tennis tournament owned and organized by Dubai Duty Free and held annually in Dubai, United Arab Emirates on outdoor hardcourts.
 It is currently listed as a WTA 1000 on the WTA Tour and an ATP 500 on the ATP Tour.

 The tournament takes place at the end of February and organizes a men's and women's event.
 The tournament takes place under the patronage of Sheikh Mohammed bin Rashid Al Maktoum, Vice President and Prime Minister of the UAE and Ruler of Dubai.
 In 2001 the ATP upgraded the tournament from an ATP 250-level to the more prestigious ATP 500-level tournament.
 On the WTA Tour, it alternated yearly between a WTA 1000-level tournament and a WTA 500-level tournament, until 2024, when it remained a WTA 1000 event from the prior year.
 Prior to the 1990s there was an annual Dubai Tennis Championship played at the British Embassy.

 The Dubai Tennis Championships was the third tournament in pro tennis history to award equal prize money for both men and women, until 2021.

 The courts usually have a medium-fast speed considered to be similar in speed to the Shanghai and Swiss Indoor (Basel) courts.